xwidghet/StereoCancer/README.md

 Stripes
 HSV Color Adjustment
 Scalable Static/TV Noise (Referred to as Signal Noise)
-RGB Color displacement (Referred to as Red/Green/Blue Move)
+RGB Color Displacement (Referred to as Red/Green/Blue Move)
+Screen-Space Shader Opacity

 # Usage
 1. Create a cube.
 2. Adjust the scale of the cube.
 Anyone who enters the cube, or sees the cube, will see the screen-space shader.
-The effects are independent of the object scale.
-So if you find it was too big or too small, you can always adjust it later.
+The screen-space shader effects are independent of the object scale.
+So if you find it was too big or small, you can always adjust it later.
+3. Add StereoCancer to your unity project.
-3. Create a material from the StereoCancer shader, and put it on the cube.
+4. Create a material from the StereoCancer shader, and put it on the cube.
-4. Adjust the parameters on the material to your liking, or create an animation.
+5. Adjust the parameters on the material to your liking, or create an animation.